ricardobusta/recipes/_recipes/en/feijoada.md

 The black beans can be purchased at [Latino Point](https://latinopoint.de/de/), usually a 1kg bag.

-The pork meat in the original Feijoada is usually a bunch of different pork parts, like ears, feet, etc. As a replacement, we're using goulash style meat cubes, bacon and italian sausages (the non spicy one).
+The pork meat in the original Feijoada is usually a bunch of different pork parts, like ears, feet, etc. As a replacement, we're can use goulash style meat cubes, bacon and italian sausages (the non spicy one).
 All these ingredients and cachaça can be found at a big Kaufland.